Joannis Vislicensis: Biography

-From his agnomen it is deduced he was born in a Wislica.
-Polish historians consider Wislica in Poland to be his birthplace.
+From his agnomen it is deduced he was born in a Wislica/Vislitsa.
+Polish historians consider Wiślica in Poland to be his birthplace.
 Belarusian historians claim Joannis Vislicensis was born in the Belarusian territory (then within the Grand Duchy of Lithuania), between Kletsk and Pinsk by the river Vislitsa.

 Joannis Vislicensis studied at the University of Kraków, His teacher of literature was Pavel from Krosno alias Rusin ("Pavel the Ruthenian").
 Some historians claim he received a bachelor's degree in 1505 or 1506 and a Master of Fine Arts degree in 1510.
 In 1510–1512, Joannis Vislicensis taught Aristotle's philosophy, Euclid's mathematics and Cicero's rhetoric classes to students.

 Some historians (e.g., Bronisław Kruczkiewicz and Henryk Barycz) doubt his scholarly credentials and claim that the scholarly degrees and extraneus non de facultate teachership belong to another Jan from Wislica, the name indeed appearing in Liber Promotionum.
 Kruczkiewich argues that otherwise Joannis would have added his academic title to his name with the poem, the way his teacher Pavel habitually did, since this would have been important for the promotion of the first book by a new poet.
 Kruczkiewich, comparing the dates, also raises doubts that a successful master [Jan of Wislica II] would drop his occupation and start anew studies in literature with Pavel the Ruthenian.

 He began writing epigrams to his friends, he also wrote an ode to Konstanty Ostrogski who was a commander in the well-known Battle of Orsha in 1514.
 Joannis Vislicensis' best-known work is his poem The Prussian War [Bellum Prutenum] (1516).
 He also wrote Ode to the King Sigismund, Elegy to the Blessed Virgin Mary, Epigram on the Envious.